MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 ### *(Supervisor: [Prof. Zhongming Lu](https://facultyprofiles.ust.hk/profiles.php?profile=zhongming-lu-zhongminglu), HKUST, Jun.
 2021 - Now)*

 * We aim to extend the scope of previous research *Data-driven Assessment of Room Air Conditioner Efficiency for Saving Energy* by applying explainable deep learning techniques.

 ## 3. **Benchmarking Commonsense Knowledge Base Population with an Effective Evaluation Dataset**

 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Jan.
 2021 - Sep.
 2021)*

+* In this paper, we benchmark the CSKB population task with a new large-scale dataset by first aligning four popular CSKBs, and then presenting a high-quality human-annotated evaluation set to probe neural models’ commonsense reasoning ability.
+We also propose a novel inductive commonsense reasoning model that reasons over graphs.
-* Accepted by *The 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP2021)* (Main Conference).
+* Accepted by *The 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP2021)*.
+(Main Conference)

 ## 4. ***DISCOS*: Bridging the Gap between Discourse Knowledge and Commonsense Knowledge**